gagiter/CombinedHeight/README.md

 conda/pip install pytorch
 ```
 ### Install other
+we use [segmentation-models-pytorch](https://pypi.org/project/segmentation-models-pytorch/) as baseline network with

 ```
-conda/pip install other
+pip install segmentation-models-pytorch
 ```

-we use [segmentation-models-pytorch](https://pypi.org/project/segmentation-models-pytorch/) as baseline network.
 ## Dataset
 We pre-process the dataset of [Postdam](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-potsdam.html) and [Vaihingen](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) at